How You Can Be Ready For Your Initial Bankruptcy Consultation

 You will need to know if you are on anyone else’s car titles, boat titles, house deeds, bank accounts or any other assets worth more than $300.
-It is crucial that you know this, as anything in your name is YOURS, regardless of who it “belongs” to.
-It is imperative that you let me know as this can cause HUGE trouble for you and the family, friend, or relative involved with this large non-exempt asset.
+It is crucial that you know this, as anything in your name is yours, regardless of who it “belongs” to.
+It is imperative that you let me know as this can cause huge trouble for you and the family, friend, or relative involved with this large nonexempt asset.
 When in doubt, ask them or check the DMV or County Land Records.
-If you are on the item, consult with me or another bankruptcy attorney before doing anything regarding your ownership in this item.
+If you are on the item, consult with me or another bankruptcy attorney before doing anything regarding your ownership of this item.
 If handled incorrectly, you will have problems.
 Expensive problems.

-What Paperwork Will I Have To Fill Out?
+What Paperwork Will You Have To Fill Out?

 What Happens Next?